darraghoriordan/darragh-oriordan-com/src/pages/2020/26/write-more-to-have-fewer-meetings/index.md

 <!-- end excerpt -->

-## Good meetings

-Not all meetings are a waste of time.

-Regularly getting together for townhalls is great for alignment.

-Whiteboarding problems with peers generally leads to better solutions and running your project kick-offs in person is a wickedly effective method to start with an engaged team.

-However, these meetings still need to be facilitated well and supported with agendas and published minutes.

 ## Wasteful meetings

 There are some common types of communications in organisations where the default mechanism is create a meeting.